 Everybody does not agree with me about what makes up a geostrategical task and what makes up a geopolitical task.
 Some wouldn’t even separate the two into dual significations.
 This is my definition.

-How would you define grand politics and geo-strategy, are they the same?
+How would you define geo-politics and geo-strategy, are they the same?